Chart Color Schemes

 Penola features high concentrations of lone person households, with a fairly typical median household size

 Family households account for 66.2% of all households, including 24.1% couples with children, 32.5% couples without children, and 9.4% single parent families.
-Non-family households constitute the remaining 33.8%, with lone person households at 31.3% and group households comprising 2.3%.
-The median household size is 2.3 people, which aligns with the Rest of SA average.
+Non-family households make up the remaining 33.8%, with lone person households at 31.3% and group households comprising 2.3% of the total.
+The median household size is 2.3 people, which matches the average for the Rest of South Africa.

 Frequently Asked Questions - Households